SMTG-Bham/doped/docs/Dev_ToDo.md

     Separate lines to the stoichiometrically-equivalent (unperturbed) point defect, but with the same colour just different linestyles? (or something similar)
 - Automate `pydefect` shallow defect analysis?
 At least have notebook showing how to manually do this (Adair's done before?).
-- Previous `pymatgen` issues, fixed?
-  - Currently the `PointDefectComparator` object from `pymatgen.analysis.defects.thermodynamics` is used to group defect charge states for the transition level plot / transition level map outputs.
-For interstitials, if the closest Voronoi site from the relaxed structure thus differs significantly between charge states, this will give separate lines for each charge state.
-This is kind of ok, because they _are_ actually different defect sites, but should have intelligent defaults for dealing with this (see `TODO` in `dpd_from_defect_dict` in `analysis.py`; at least similar colours for similar defect types, an option to just show amalgamated lowest energy charge states for each _defect type_).
-NaP is an example for this – should have a test built for however we want to handle cases like this.
-See Ke's example case too with different interstitial sites.
-  - GitHub issue related to `DefectPhaseDiagram`: https://github.com/SMTG-Bham/doped/issues/3 -> Think about how we want to refactor the `DefectPhaseDiagram` object!
-  - Note that if you edit the entries in a DefectPhaseDiagram after creating it, you need to `dpd.find_stable_charges()` to update the transition level map etc.
   - Should tag parsed defects with `is_shallow` (or similar), and then omit these from plotting/analysis (and note this behaviour in examples/docs)
 - Change formation energy plotting and tabulation to `DefectPhaseDiagram` methods rather than standalone functions – with `pymatgen` update what's the new architecture?
 - Better automatic defect formation energy plot colour handling (auto-change colormap based on number of defects, set similar colours for similar defects (types and inequivalent sites)) – and more customisable?